eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 ### Single-homed ASes

-Single-homed ASes only connect to one other AS via a single exit.
+Single-homed ASes connect to another AS via a single exit.

 <figure>
   <img src="{{site.baseurl}}/assets/img/computer-networking/internet/bgp/single-homed-as.svg" alt="">
   <figcaption><h4>Figure: A single-homed AS {% cite internet-routing-architecture %}</h4></figcaption>
 </figure>

 Single-homed ASes can be given a number from the private range of AS numbers {% cite internet-routing-architecture -l 97%}.
-Private AS numbers should not be sent in the AS path list because they are not unique, so they should be stripped by the provider {% cite internet-routing-architecture -l 156-7%}.

 ### Multi-homed ASes